Problem Solving Training

 Project Leaders

-- Team member does not deliver work on time.
+• Team members failing to deliver work on time.

 Problem Solving Training: pre-workshop